auth0/docs/articles/custom-domains/additional-configuration.md

 ## Configure SAML identity providers

-If you want to use your custom domain with SAML identity providers (IdPs), you must update your **Assertion Consumer Service (ACS) URL(s)** with the identity provider(s).
-You have two options for doing this, depending on what is supported by the IdP.
+To use your custom domain with SAML Identity Providers (IdPs), you must update your **Assertion Consumer Service (ACS) URL(s)** with the Identity Provider(s).
+Depending on what is supported by the IdP, you can do this in one of two ways:

-You can get the service provider metadata from Auth0 at `https://<YOUR-CUSTOM-DOMAIN>/samlp/metadata?connection=<YOUR-CONNECTION-NAME>`.
+1. You can get the service provider metadata from Auth0 at `https://<YOUR-CUSTOM-DOMAIN>/samlp/metadata?connection=<YOUR-CONNECTION-NAME>`.
 This will include the updated ACS URL.
-Then, you need to manually update this value in your IdP(s) settings.
+Then, you must manually update this value in your IdP(s) settings.
 This change to your IdP(s) must happen at the same time as you begin using your custom domain in your applications.
 This can pose a problem if there are multiple IdPs to configure.

-Alternatively, if supported by the IdP, you can use signed requests to fulfill this requirement:
+2. If supported by the IdP, you can use signed requests to fulfill this requirement:

   - Download the signing certificate from `https://<TENANT>.auth0.com/pem`.
 Note that `https://<YOUR-CUSTOM-DOMAIN>.com/pem` will return the same certificate
   - Give the certificate to the IdP(s) to upload.
 This enables the IdP to validate the signature on the `AuthnRequest` message that Auth0 sends to the IdP
   - The IdP will import the certificate and, if necessary, signature verification should be enabled (exact steps vary by IdP)
   - Turn on the **Sign Request** toggle in the Dashboard under **Connections > Enterprise > SAML > CONNECTION**.
 This will trigger Auth0 to sign the SAML `AuthnRequest` messages it sends to the IdP.

 Once this is done, and you start using your custom domain when you initiate an authentication request in your application, the IdP will receive that custom domain in your signed request.
 Because your application’s signed request is trusted, the IdP should automatically override whatever was configured as your ACS URL and replace it with the value sent in the signed request.
 However, there are IdPs that do **not** accept the ACS URL in the signed request, so you must check with yours first to confirm whether this is supported or not.